-To carry out a setup operation, first press the SETUP button in the SYSTEM group of the menu control section of the control panel to display the SETUP menu.
+To carry out a setup operation, first press the SETUP button in the menu control section of the control panel to display the SETUP menu.

 Example SETUP menu display

 The rest of this section describes the setup operations which you can carry out from items selected in the SETUP menu.